 The Best Alternatives to Peas in Dog Food?

 As mentioned previously, legumes are very commonly used as a high-quality source of carbohydrates in dog food.
-If your dog suffers from an allergy or intolerance to Peas but is fortunate enough to not have an adverse reaction to other legumes such as Lentils or Chickpeas, then the task of finding a nutritious dog food can be less challenging.
+If your dog suffers from an allergy or intolerance to Peas but is fortunate enough to not have the same adverse reaction to other legumes such as Lentils or Chickpeas, then the task of finding a nutritious dog food can be far less challenging.

 Alternative legumes such as Chickpeas and Lentils share a similar nutritional profile.
 They are relatively high in protein for a vegetable and contain dietary fiber to help promote and sustain healthy digestion.
 Chickpeas also provide a high level of Manganese and Copper, while Lentils can provide Iron and Folate(Vitamin B9).

-Once again, it is worth noting that the link to canine dilated cardiomyopathy was implied to be all legumes and not just Peas.
-Therefore, if the reason you are looking to change formulas is to help prevent this, then a formula with alternative legumes such as Chickpeas and Lentils would be up to the task.
+Once again, it is worth noting that the link to Canine Dilated Cardiomyopathy was implied to be all legumes and not just Peas.
+Therefore, if the reason you are looking to change formulas is to help prevent this, then a formula with alternative legumes such as Chickpeas and Lentils would not be up to the task.

 Pumpkin & Squash